 Here's everything you need to know about Red Dead Redemption 2 including the latest gameplay details, map and possible PC support alongside the latest trailers.
 If you're looking for info on the online component, take a look at the latest Red Dead Online news.

-Interested in finding out about other exciting games coming out this year?
-Check out our list of the most anticipated games of 2017.
+Interested in finding out about other exciting games coming out soon?
+Check out our list of the most anticipated games.

 • Publisher: Rockstar Games

 • Genre: Action-adventure

 • Platforms: PlayStation 4, Xbox One

 Best deals: Where to buy Red Dead Redemption 2